Home

 I don’t have all of this figured out.
 That’s the point.

-If I waited until I had answers, I’d never write anything.
+I am a person documenting the shift from reinvention to recognition in real time.
 The writing is how I think.
 The posts are how I process what I’m noticing.
 And if other people see themselves in it — people who feel like they’ve been drifting, performing, reinventing without arriving anywhere — then the work is doing what it’s supposed to do.

 If you want to follow along, the blog is where the thinking lives.
-And if you want new posts when they’re ready, you can subscribe to the newsletter on LinkedIn.
+If you’re new, start here.
+And if you want new writing when it’s ready, you can subscribe to the newsletter on LinkedIn.

 — Jay